English

 0x00

-6 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+6 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

-The MCU sends the following command:
+The MCU sends the following data.

 0